zikula/core/README.md

 branch, no installer is available and you will need to follow these steps to install Zikula from the `master` branch:

+  - If you do not already have [Composer](http://getcomposer.org/) centrally installed please download composer in the root of the core checkout.
+  - Install the necessary vendors running `php composer.phar install` You may need to specify the path to PHP, e.g. `/path/to/php composer.phar install`
   - Install the database manually from `docs/installation.sql`.
 The admin account username and password are `admin` / `zikula1`.
   - Configure the database settings in `app/config/database.yml`
-  - In the `core` directory of your checkout:
-    - Install the necessary vendors by [installing Composer](http://getcomposer.org/) and running `php composer.phar install`
-    - Create the needed asset bundles by running `php app/console assets:install web`

-If your PHP binary is not in your command path, specify the full path to it in the above commands in place of just using `php`.

-Example: `/path/to/php composer.phar --dev install`

-Remember to run Composer periodically to keep the dependencies up to date.
+Remember to run Composer periodically to keep the dependencies up to date using `composer.phar self-update && composer.phar update`.

 ## What's Changing in Zikula Core 2.0?